-- Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offers on the parcel for which appraisals have been completed, - Continue to work with project team to identify and analyze new potential parcels. - Continue to work with UPC to finalize early access.
+- Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offers on two parcels for which appraisals have been completed. - Continue to work with UPC to finalize a purchase agreement.